Advertisement

 Tune Out and Breathe

-Next time you're seething, try this on-the-spot cool down (just not while driving): Close your eyes, relax, and imagine yourself far away from what's making you mad.
-Breathe deeply, putting your forefinger on your belly button and feeling it move in and out.
+Close your eyes, relax, and imagine yourself far away from what's making you mad.
+Breathe deeply, putting your hand on your belly button and feeling it move in and out.
+Count to four as your breathe in, hold your breath for four counts, then exhale to the count of four, count to four again, and then repeat the cycle a few more times.
 Then, see what kind of results you can get without yelling.
-You might be impressed enough to save your breath for good.
-Get a quick how-to on deep breathing.

 8 / 10